 The growth of counseling as a discipline and a profession has increased significantly across the country.
 The Chicago Campus’ PhD program in Counselor Education and Supervision is responsive to this growth by offering a unique program suitable for postmaster’s licensed clinical counselors desiring to advance their professional development.
 The Ph.D. in Counselor Education and Supervision program prepares professionals to be educators and leaders in a variety of professional and academic settings.
 In addition to direct counseling and supervisor roles, our graduates will be ready to teach in university or professional schools, shaping the next generation of helping professionals.

 Students are engaged in superior preparation with a curriculum focused on learning and teaching pedagogy in the preparation of counselors as well as with advanced supervision practice.
-The program also engages students in qualitative and quantitative research.
+The program in Chicago also engages students in qualitative and quantitative research.
 Studies also include strong foundation in the theoretical, research, and practical aspects of counseling.
 The program provides students with practical and internship opportunities such as apprentice educators, advanced supervisors, researchers and program evaluators during the course of their studies.